microsoft/copilot-camp/docs/pages/extend-m365-copilot/06-add-authentication.md

 This will install a library for validating the incoming Entra ID authorization token.

 !!! warning
     Microsoft does not provide a supported library for validating Entra ID tokens in NodeJS, but instead provides [this detailed documentation](https://learn.microsoft.com/entra/identity-platform/access-tokens#validate-tokens){target=_blank} on how to write your own.
 [Another useful article](https://www.voitanos.io/blog/validating-entra-id-generated-oauth-tokens/){target=_blank} is also available from [Microsoft MVP Andrew Connell](https://www.voitanos.io/pages/about/#whos-behind-voitanos){target=_blank}.

-This lab uses a [community provided library](https://www.npmjs.com/package/jwt-validate){target=_blank} written by [Waldek Mastykarz](https://github.com/waldekmastykarz){target=_blank}, which is intended to follow this guidance.
-Note that this library is not supported by Microsoft and is under an MIT License, so use it at your own risk.
+    **This lab uses a [community provided library](https://www.npmjs.com/package/jwt-validate){target=_blank} written by [Waldek Mastykarz](https://github.com/waldekmastykarz){target=_blank}, which is intended to follow this guidance.
+Note that this library is not supported by Microsoft and is under an MIT License, so use it at your own risk.**

+    If you want to track progress on a supported library, please follow [this Github issue](https://github.com/AzureAD/microsoft-authentication-library-for-js/issues/6113){target=_blank}.

 <cc-end-step lab="e6" exercise="7" step="1" />